datagrok-ai/public/help/develop/admin/enterprise-evaluation-faq.md

 and
 [S3 buckets](https://docs.aws.amazon.com/AmazonS3/latest/dev/bucket-encryption.html).

+## Encryption in transit

+All client-server communications use the [HTTPS](https://en.wikipedia.org/wiki/HTTPS) protocol, which means it is secure and encrypted.

 ## Server API

 Datagrok client side uses HTTP rest API to interact with server side.
 Authentication token must be passed to access all features.
 [Proof of concept video](https://www.youtube.com/watch?v=TjApCwd_3hw)

-## Encryption in transit

-All client-server communications use the [HTTPS](https://en.wikipedia.org/wiki/HTTPS) protocol, which means it is secure and encrypted.

 ## Logging and monitoring

+For AWS deployment, we rely on [Amazon CloudWatch](https://aws.amazon.com/cloudwatch/) service which provides a convenient way to collect and observe metrics and logs.

 ## Backup and restore